gaucho1978/BACCAble/README.md

 In the firmware I used the famous SLCAN firmware (https://github.com/normaldotcom/canable-fw), then I added message decoding, leds Controlling functions and start&stop car function disabler.

-the can start&stop disabler function is done by simply shorting a gpio to ground to simulate button press on the car panel, with a delay after the device was switched on.
+the car start&stop disabler function is implemented by simply shorting a gpio to ground to simulate button press on the car panel, with a delay after the device was switched on.
 The used resistor is suitable for my car.
 Each one of you shoud perform some checks on the panel with a multimeter to find the proper resistor value.
 Same approach shall be used on the can bus protocol, even if the accelerator pedal position should be the same on each car.

 ## Usage Instructions
 - use stm32CubeIde to compile on windows